 The mobile prototype was made in Figma and uses the KZKZ brand identity by utilizing the colour palette and typefaces to maintain consistency with the magazine.

-The consists of 18 pages, with a splash screen, homepage, introductory pop-ups, article pages with bookmarking features and following my user flow of paying for a subscription by going into the account page and browsing through the plans and to a payment screen to confirmation of purchase.
+The app consists of 18 pages, with a splash screen, homepage, introductory pop-ups, article pages with bookmarking features and following my user flow of paying for a subscription by going into the account page and browsing through the plans and to a payment screen to confirmation of purchase.